cboettig/ews-review/manuscript.md

 [@Williams2011b]. @Doney2013 interpret a recent analysis by @DiLorenzo2013 as
-demonstrating that what were previously thought of as regime shifts in krill dynamics in the Pacific ocean [@Hare2000] could actually be explained by a close coupling to El Nino environmental dynamics through the Pacific Decadal Oscillation (PDO).
+demonstrating that what were previously thought of as regime shifts in krill dynamics in the Pacific ocean [@Hare2000] could actually be explained by a close coupling to the external forcing of El Nino environmental dynamics through the Pacific Decadal Oscillation (PDO). @Schooler2011 found that lakes with the invasive plant *Salvaniai molesta* andherbivorous weevils alternated between low- and high-*Salvnia* states driven by disturbances from regular external flooding events.

-Stochastic perturbations may shift systems from one regime to another even if underlying environmental conditions remain the same. @Hastings2010 showed that in a model where one species with stochastic Ricker dynamics disperses among eight patches, model behavior can switch stochastically between wildly oscillatory behavior and regularly cycling regimes even while parameters (including stochastic variability) remain the same.

-@Schooler2011 found that lakes with the invasive plant *Salvaniai molesta* and herbivorous weevils alternated between low- and high-*Salvnia* states driven by external disturbances from regular flooding events. @Ditlevsen2010 examined 25 abrupt climate changes that occurred during the last glacial period (Dansgaard-Oeschger events) and found no evidence for CSD in high-resolution climate data from ice cores, and concluded that the events were driven by endogenous climate stochasticity.
+Internally-driven stochastic perturbations may shift systems from one state to another even if underlying environmental conditions remain the same.
+In such conditions EWS would not be expected. @Hastings2010 showed that in a model where one species with stochastic Ricker dynamics disperses among eight patches, model behavior can switch stochastically between wildly oscillatory behavior and regularly cycling regimes even while parameters (including stochastic variability) remain the same. @Ditlevsen2010 examined 25 abrupt climate changes that occurred during the last glacial period (Dansgaard-Oeschger events) and found no evidence for CSD in high-resolution climate data from ice cores, and concluded that the events were driven by endogenous climate stochasticity rather than regime shifts.

 Some events that appear to be regime shifts may actually be transients in some systems.
 Sudden changes in dynamics can occur in simple ecological models with